xuchen66/sphinx-emdocs/source/serialem-note-hidden-goodies.rst

    "New file at item".
 #. repeat for all the mesh items.

+After you do Navigator - Acquire at Point, you will get multiple files such as Grid3-Mesh3.map, Grid3-Mesh4.map, Grid3-Mesh15.map etc..
+Very nice, isn't it?

-Here even each mesh map will have its own filename, the setup used **heritage** function which is also quite hidden.
+Here each mesh map will have its own filename.
+During collection, the filenames are opened and closed for each item, the setup used **heritage** function which is also quite hidden.